 We recommend addressing the ‘why’ too.
 Show that achieving these goals will bring value to the organization and ‘in what ways’ team members will grow from achieving them.

 Which of the following goals is more likely to get the results we seek?

 “Let’s hit the $20K earnings mark by June!”

 “Let’s achieve $10K in new business from our remote sales teams in the U.K by the close of the first Fiscal quarter of 2019, through leads gained from targeted Facebook and Google ads with another $10K in referrals from our office staff here in the Mid Atlantic working the CRM!
 Also, we’re going to have a friendly competition between the Mid Atlantic team and the U.K. team: the team that reaches their $10K goal first gets to split a $2K bonus!”

 The first goal is vague, stating our desire with no sense of direction.
-The second goal, however, provides more detail - how those financial goals will be achieved, by which teams, and through which channels.
-It also provides an incentive for team members to achieve the goal.
+The second goal, however, provides more detail—how those financial goals will be achieved, by which teams, and through which channels.
+It also provides an incentive for team members to achieve the goal and promotes team creativity.
 The second goal is specific and specialized in such a way that both the organization and the team benefit from accomplishing it.